Ablaze4God/SQL-Project_Ablaze/README.md

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

-1. How many visits to the site actually translated to purchases or placing orders for products
+1. How many visits to the site actually translated to purchases or placing orders for products (i.e. percentage of visitors to the site that actually makes a purchase)
+2. The total number of unique visitors by referring sites

 ## Challenges
 (discuss challenges you faced in the project)